VineelaHub/MSCS532_Assignment3/README.md

 - `REPORT.md` – full writeup (analysis, tables & discussion)

 ## How to run
-- clone the repo, open bash in the repo directory
+- clone the repo, open bash in the repo directory and run the below command
 ```bash
 python3 comparision.py